mercuryoio/BAAS-API/Sell/README.md

  7. Use method [`POST /b2b/sell`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-B2B-Sell) to initiate sell

 `flow_id` has two options.
-You can give user an option to choose one of them or using default method:
+You can give user an option to choose one of them or use default method:
 - The User needs to choose what to do: sell in any cases or refund if rate will change more than 5%.
 For this case you need to integrate interface for the Users on your side.
 - Do not give user any options.
 By default the chosen option is sell in any cases